-If the inventory beacon can successfully connect to the nominated database using the details supplied, a Database connection succeeded message displays.
+- If the inventory beacon can successfully connect to the nominated database using the details supplied, a Database connection succeeded message displays.
 Click OK to close the message.
 Click Save to complete the addition.
-The connection is added to (or updated in) the list.
+The connection is added to (or updated in) the list. - If the inventory beacon cannot connect, a Database connection failed message is displayed, with information about why that connection could not be made.
+Click OK to close the message.
+Edit the connection details and retest the connection.